First nasal spray epinephrine drug for emergency allergic reactions gets FDA approval | KRDO

 ARS Pharmaceuticals said that for people with commercial insurance that covers the drug, the price out of pocket would be no more than $25 for two single-use devices, via a co-pay program.
 For certain people who don’t have insurance coverage or who face high out-of-pocket costs, the company said, the price would be $199 for two doses of Neffy.
 For other those who can’t afford the medicine, the company said it would provide it for free.

 The medicine is expected to be available in the United States within eight weeks, ARS said.
-Lowenthal said it had manufactured several lots in anticipation of approval and is in the process of scaling up to be able to meet anticipated demand.
+The company’s CEO, Richard Lowenthal, said it had manufactured several lots in anticipation of approval and is in the process of scaling up to be able to meet anticipated demand.

 He said the company’s market research suggests that there are 3.2 million people “that really hate those autoinjectors, children that are terrified of needles,” who are going to “switch very quickly” to the nasal spray and that an additional 3.3 million people have had prescriptions written for injectable epinephrine but who haven’t filled them and may switch, as well.